logto-io/docs/docs/docs/references/users/README.md

 _password_encrypted_ is used to store the user's encrypted password.

-When the user has not registered with their _username_ and password, its value may be empty.
+Its value is from the password that the user first registered with.
+Its value may be `null`.
-If its value is non-empty, its original content before encryption should be at least six characters.
+If its value is non-null, its original content before encryption should be at least six characters.

 #### password_encryption_method